-- Highly effective for the protection of public assets from coastal erosion (Bay Road and carpark) against a 100-year ARI storm event in the present day and future sea level scenarios. - Effective in reducing coastal inundation elevated water levels out to 2065 - Moderately effective in reducing the hazard associated with wave overtopping (risk to life and damage to road surface) under existing sea levels, with reducing effectiveness as sea levels rise.
+- Highly effective for the protection of public assets from coastal erosion (Bay Road and carpark) against a 100-year ARI storm event in the present day and future sea level scenarios. - Effective in reducing coastal inundation elevated water levels out to 2065

+Moderately effective in reducing the hazard associated with wave overtopping (risk to life and damage to road surface) under existing sea levels, with reducing effectiveness as sea levels rise.

-- Preserves Bay Road from critical damage from erosion and maintains access route for up to 20 foreshore properties. - Provides opportunity to establish formal and controlled access to the beach across the dunes.
+- Preserves Bay Road from critical erosion damage and maintains access to the eastern end of Long Beach and for up to 14 foreshore properties. - Management of coastal inundation of Bay Road. - Provides opportunity to establish formal and controlled access to the beach across the dunes - Extends benefits of existing buried structure.